asynts/writer/Notes/0008_too-inefficent-for-large-files.md

         -   I could make use of slots here.

-    -   Another thing that is generally slow is the absolute layout calculation in the end.

-        This could be done lazily with caching to benifit from the culling as well.
+    -   Generally, the contructors of many classes show up in the profile, slots could really help here.

+    -   I suspect that my font cache is actually slower than before.
+        This is because of the required lookup, which could be avoided otherwise.

+        However, with slots it could still be an improvement so I am keeping it for now.

 -   After doing the transition to `PHASE_3_FINAL` lazily, I was able to drastically improve performance again: